The Telnet client allows you to logon to remote servers from your TRS-80. A minimum of 32KB RAM is required.

 If HOST is omitted, TELNET will enter command-line mode rather than terminal mode.
 Type ? or HELP in command-line mode for a list of commands.

 You can enter command-line mode from terminal mode by pressing <BREAK>.
-While connected to a server, simply press <ENTER> to enter terminal mode from command-line mode.
+While connected to a server, simply press <ENTER> to reenter terminal mode from command-line mode.

 The control key combination is <SHIFT><DOWN-ARROW>.
 For example you can enter CONTROL-C (interrupt) with <SHIFT><DOWN-ARROW>C. Be prepared for carpal tunnel syndrome.